Rabid (1977 film)

-Rabid is a 1977 independent body horror film written and directed by David Cronenberg.
-An international co-production of Canada and the United States, the film stars Marilyn Chambers in the lead role, supported by Frank Moore, Joe Silver, and Howard Ryshpan.
-Chambers plays a woman who, after being injured in a motorcycle accident and undergoing a surgical operation, develops an orifice under one of her armpits that hides a phallic/clitoral stinger she uses to feed on people's blood.
-Those she bites become infected, and then feed upon others, spreading the disease exponentially.
-The result is massive chaos, starting in the Quebec countryside, and ending up in Montreal.
-Rabid made $1 million in Canada, making it one of the highest-grossing Canadian films of all time.
+Rabid is a 1977 body horror film written and directed by David Cronenberg, and starring Marilyn Chambers, Frank Moore, Joe Silver, and Howard Ryshpan.
+The film follows Rose Miller, a woman who, after being injured in a motorcycle accident and undergoing a surgical operation, develops an orifice under one of her arms that hides a phallic/clitoral stinger she uses to feed on human blood, spreading a disease from the Quebec countryside into urban Montreal.

+A co-production between Canada and the United States, Rabid was filmed on location in Montreal in the late fall of 1976.
+Released in Canada in the spring of 1977, the film was a major box-office success, particularly in the United States; the film grossed over $7 million internationally.

+Rabid has developed a cult following in the years since its release, and been noted by film critics and scholars for its political themes of societal dissolution in the wake of martial law, echoing the October Crisis of 1970 in Montreal.
 A remake of the same name, directed by Jen and Sylvia Soska, was released in 2019.

 Plot

 Rose Miller and her boyfriend, Hart Reed, are involved in a motorcycle accident in the Quebec countryside after encountering a van in the middle of the road.
 Hart suffers a broken hand, a separated shoulder and a concussion, while Rose is severely injured and burned.
 They are taken to the Keloid Clinic for Plastic Surgery, where Dr. Dan Keloid performs an experimental procedure on Rose, using morphogenetically neutral grafts to replace her damaged skin and organs.
 Hart is released after a month, but Rose remains in a coma.

 Rose suddenly awakens one night screaming and pierces fellow patient Lloyd Walsh's skin.
 The doctors are puzzled as Lloyd has no memory of the incident and his blood fails to clot.
 Unknown to them, Rose's procedure has caused her to mutate, allowing her to survive only on human blood.
 A red stinger-like organ emerges under her armpit, which she uses to feed on her victims.
 One night, Rose leaves the clinic and attempts to feed on a cow but becomes sick.
 A farmer attacks her, but she retaliates by feeding on him and then calls Hart to pick her up.
 The next day, the farmer transforms into a zombie-like creature and attacks a waitress at a roadside diner.
 Meanwhile, Lloyd leaves the clinic but, during a taxi ride, begins foaming at the mouth and attacks the driver, resulting in a fatal crash.